-Our normal, everyday state tends to be one of being caught-up in tasks, activities, unresolved problems, and so on, that spin around in a cloudy soup of wants, anxieties, tiredness and possibly stress.
-Of course, there may also be positive feelings and emotions as well.
-This draws our conscious energy and attention, not as we might like to think, into the objective outside world, but into a dynamically changing narrative of our situation, “The story of me” as it is today, bound together with thoughts and emotions.
+Our normal, everyday state tends to be one of being caught up in activities, unresolved issues, future plans, people, conversations, and so on, that spin around like particles in a snow globe.
+This draws our conscious energy and attention; not as we might like to think, into a clear and objective view of the world, but into a dynamically changing narrative, “The story of me” as it is today, bound together with feelings, thoughts and emotions.

 Share on Follow on